Nick Pratto Preview, Player Props: Royals vs. Yankees

-Nick Pratto -- with an on-base percentage of .171 in his past 10 games, 135 points lower than his season-long percentage -- will be in action for the Kansas City Royals against the New York Yankees, with Clarke Schmidt on the mound, on September 30 at 7:10 PM ET.
+On Sunday, Nick Pratto (.235 slugging percentage in past 10 games, with zero homers) and the Kansas City Royals face the New York Yankees, whose starting pitcher will be Michael King.
+First pitch is at 3:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Tigers.
+He had a one-hit showing in his previous game (1-for-4) against the Yankees.

 Sportsbook Promo Codes